 Your action plan can also be driven by the tool called lessons learned from past projects to streamline your current project to obtain the ideal work output.
 Typically, lessons learned is obtained from past projects in the project information system on how some problems were solved.
 With the implementation of the lessons learned from previous similar projects you can drive the work output of your team to the ideal output.
 Lessons learned is a useful tool in increasing project work efficiency.

-Typically, the action plan is used to solve problems discovered during the root cause analysis as well as bring the project performance to the ideal level.
+Typically, the action plan is used to solve problems discovered during the root cause analysis as well think of it like a root cause analysis template as bring the project performance to the ideal level.
 The effective use of these tools, processes, standards and so on should be included in your action plan.